Bulldozer Financing

 What credit score do I need to finance a bulldozer?

-What tax deductions can I claim on a financed bulldozer?
+What tax benefits can I get from financing a bulldozer?

 Related